DFHack/dfhack/Lua API.rst

   Returns the building selected via *'q'*, *'t'*, *'k'* or *'i'*.

+* ``dfhack.gui.writeToGamelog(text)``

+  Writes a string to gamelog.txt without doing an announcement.

+* ``dfhack.gui.makeAnnouncement(type,flags,pos,text,color[,is_bright])``

+  Adds an announcement with given announcement_type, text, color, and brightness.
+  The is_bright boolean actually seems to invert the brightness.

+  The announcement is written to gamelog.txt.
+The announcement_flags argument provides a custom set of announcements.txt options, which specify if the message should actually be displayed in the announcement list, and whether to recenter or show a popup.

+  Returns the index of the new announcement in ``df.global.world.status.reports``, or -1.

+* ``dfhack.gui.addCombatReport(unit,slot,report_index)``

+  Adds the report with the given index (returned by makeAnnouncement) to the specified group of the given unit.
+Returns *true* on success.

+* ``dfhack.gui.addCombatReportAuto(unit,flags,report_index)``

+  Adds the report with the given index to the appropriate group(s) of the given unit, as requested by the flags.

 * ``dfhack.gui.showAnnouncement(text,color[,is_bright])``

   Adds a regular announcement with given text, color, and brightness.